Wally: Batched Private Nearest Neighbor Search at Scale: Protocol

 Next, the algorithm generates fake queries.
 Here, the algorithm iterates over each cluster, sampling a number of fake queries from the negative binomial distribution $\mathcal{NB}(r/U, p)$.
-To generate a single fake query, the algorithm picks a random centroid, generates a fresh SHE secret key $\sk$ and evaluation keys $\evk$, and encrypts $\vec 0$ using $\sk$.
+To generate a single fake query, the algorithm generates a fresh SHE secret key $\sk$ and evaluation keys $\evk$, and encrypts $\vec 0$ using $\sk$.
 Note that the client must generate a fresh evaluation key to keep each query anonymous.
-Also, each evaluation key must include a rotation key for steps $1$ and $g$, because the server computation involves rotating by these steps.
+Also, each evaluation key must include keys for rotation steps $1$ and $g$, as server computation rotates by these steps.

 The algorithm then permutes the real and fake queries list $\vec Q$ and generates a random schedule for the queries.
 To generate the schedule $\vec S$, for each query $i\in Q$, the algorithm picks a random slot $t$ independently and appends $i$ to $S[t]$.
 In other words, the schedule $\vec S$ maps slot indices to the query indices.
 At a particular time slot $t$ within an epoch, the client will make queries (independently) indicated by $S[t]$.